SomeGuyWhoLovesCoding/JellyJammVenice-Season4Scripts/S4E3/s4e3_act1.md

 **DAN**
 —and it's just absolutely wild!
 Like, that's more than a thousand people combined and—

 MEREMIAH, without warning, reaches out and gently nudges Dan to the side.
 He doesn't say anything.
-He just moves past him and back into his room, closing the door quietly.
+He just moves past him and lets him go back into the attic, to ensure it's okay.

 Dan stops mid-sentence, his enthusiasm deflating like a balloon.